The Best Container Tracking Software for Complete Supply Chain Transparency

 Real-time and automated container tracking software solutions are transforming the maritime industry by delivering unparalleled visibility and transparency throughout a container’s journey, helping entities remain compliant, avoid penalties, and preserve their reputation via efficient container monitoring.

 Körber‘s 2023 State of Shipping and Returns Survey underscores the importance of such visibility.
-This study found that 70% of consumers experienced shipping delays, with 35% stating no one had explained the delays to them.
+This study found that 70% of consumers experienced shipping delays, and 35% reported that no one explained the delays to them.
 These findings highlight the critical role of enhanced container tracking in improving communication, managing expectations, and ultimately strengthening customer trust.

 Why Automated Container Tracking Software Is Essential for Modern Maritime Operations